Integrate authentication into PHP

 To install Ory CLI follow this guide

 Ory CLI provides a convenient way to configure and manage projects.
-Additionally, the CLI contains Ory Proxy - a reverse proxy that rewrites cookies to match the domain your application is currently on.
+Additionally, the CLI provides Ory Proxy - a reverse proxy that rewrites cookies to match the domain your application is currently on.

-As a result, the origin of the cookies is set correctly to the domain you run the app on instead of
+As a result, the domain of the cookies is set correctly to the domain you run the app on instead of

 <your-project-slug>.projects.oryapis.com